vantangst/Wether-forecast/README.md

 - I have done 6/10 items at Problem Statement.
 I don't have time to finish all items.
 - I have done a Unit test for logic code (`Repository`, `ViewModel`) and some basic test cases for UI test (`View`).
+- UI from the requirement is not good enough, need to discuss and improve later

 ## Runnable app